auauron/alaga_website/README.md

 # Alaga
-An website designed to assist caregivers and families battling life-limiting illnesses.
+Alaga is a web application designed to assist family members and caregivers to manage, maintain, and track their patients' or family members’ health especially those who are mangaging old age (seniors) and chronic conditions.